KrisanatA/iml-notes/README.md

-# This is the notes for Introduction to Machine Learning
+# Introduction to Machine Learning

+This contains the notes for (ETC3250/ETC5250)[https://github.com/numbats/iml]